 What is split field coverage in football?
 Split field coverage is when half of the defense plays one coverage, and the other half plays a different coverage.
 These two coverages are often played based on field position and the number of receivers on the field.

-In this article, we’re going to break down split field coverages and how teams are using them to cover spread offenses.
+This article will break down split field coverages and how teams are using them to cover spread offenses.

 Split Field Coverage In Football

-In order to fully understand split field coverages, you first must know how to read them.
+To fully understand split field coverages, you first must know how to read them.
 Oftentimes coaches and players will look at the number of safeties and assume that 2 high safeties mean it’s cover 4 or cover 2.

 However, with more teams playing split field concepts, it’s important to look at the linebackers combined with the safeties.
 Teams who run 2 high safeties and 4 defensive linemen will often have 3 linebackers to cover 10 personnel (4 wide receivers).